Golf Tutorials

 What Exactly Are Clone Golf Clubs?

 Clone golf clubs are, in the simplest terms, legal imitations.
-A clone manufacturer takes a look at a popular, bestselling driver or set of irons from a major brand - think TaylorMade, Titleist, PING, or Callaway - and creates a club that mimics its visible features.
+A clone manufacturer looks at a popular, bestselling driver or set of irons from a major brand - think TaylorMade, Titleist, PING, or Callaway - and creates a club that mimics its visible features.
 They copy the head shape, the color scheme, the general look, and the aesthetic promise of the original club.

 The key distinction lies in what they are not: they are not counterfeits.
 A counterfeit or "knock-off" club is an illegal product that fraudulently uses the trademarked name and logos of a major brand to try and trick you into believing you're buying the authentic product.
 Clones, on the other hand, are sold under their own obscure brand name (or sometimes no brand name at all).
 They aren't trying to be an exact replica with logos, they're just trying to look like one from a few feet away.
 Think of it like a store-brand cereal in a box designed to look eerily similar to Cheerios but calling itself "Toasty O's."
 It’s designed to feel familiar and attract you with a lower price.